Collocations for echo - noun

 We could just hear a faint echo.

-produce, send back, send out
+send back,

 Their footsteps on the bare boards sent out hollow echoes.